Morris Winchevsky: Poetry

 Winchevsky is known for his role in the development of Yiddish poetry.
-Notably, he was a member of the Proletarian Poets, an association formed with Winchevsky, Morris Rosenfeld, David Edelstadt, and Joseph Bovshover.
+Notably, he was a member of the Sweatshop Poets, an association formed with Winchevsky, Morris Rosenfeld, David Edelstadt, and Joseph Bovshover.

 Tributes

 A "secular humanist" Jewish Sunday school in Toronto, Ontario, was named after Winchevsky.
 Founded in 1928, the Morris Winchevsky School is run by the United Jewish People's Order.